sudohumberto/bake-and-take/README.md

 It is implemented with NET CORE 6 (LTS) and MVC in a single project.

+The application is based in the examples of the courses:
+* ASP.NET Core 6 Fundamentals by Gill Cleeren.
-The application is based in the example of the course: Building Web Applications with ASP.NET Core 3 and 5 MVC by Gill Cleeren.
+* Building Web Applications with ASP.NET Core 3 and 5 MVC by Gill Cleeren.

+## Requirements

 ## Screenshots